cloudlinux/cloudlinux-doc/docs/cloudlinux-os-plus/README.md

 * `Users with AccelerateWP Premium only` filter will show statistics for users who utilizes AccelerateWP Premium (Object Caching) feature; users who did not activated AccelerateWP Premium feature will be hidden

-### Activate free AccelerateWP for all WP sites on the server
+### Activate free AccelerateWP for all WordPress sites on the server
 Use the `cloudlinux-awp-admin enable-feature` CLI command to ensure the best performance for every end-user.
-CLI command scans a server for all WP sites and activates the AccelerateWP feature suite.
-CLI command skips activation for WP sites with page caching or feature incompatibilities.
+CLI command scans a server for all WordPress sites and activates the AccelerateWP feature suite.
+It can take up to 2 munites for a single site.
+CLI command skips activation for WordPress sites with page caching or feature incompatibilities.

 :::tip Note